geosolutions-it/ckanext-dcatapit/README.md

 ### Dataset reindexing after Organization change

- Due to use of Organization's region field in dataset search, catalogue should be reindexed in solr after organization's change in regions field.
+Due to use of Organization's *region* field in dataset search facet, the catalogue should be reindexed in Solr after an organization's change in *region* field.

         paster --plugin=ckan search-index rebuild --config=/etc/ckan/default/production.ini